 For startups, smaller companies, and solo inventors, I generally recommend a PCT application to preserve the ability of the inventor to file in multiple foreign countries.
 This ability and the flexibility to file in multiple countries may be a desirable option for future buyers or licensees of the invention.
-However, in my opinion, due to the substantial costs of filing in one or more countries, filing national-stage patent applications in individual countries would require good justification because of their high costs as discussed below.
+However, in my opinion, due to the substantial costs of filing in one or more countries, filing national-stage patent applications in individual countries would require a good reason because of their high costs as discussed below.

 Costs and consequences of pursuing worldwide patent protection

 Worldwide patent protection is more expensive than patent protection in the United States.
 One reason is the cost of annuities during the national stage.
 Many countries require the inventor to pay an annual fee, which ranges from $500 to $3,000, to maintain the pendency of the patent application in that country.
 The cost of multiple annuities adds up.
 Moreover, the annuity only maintains the pendency of the foreign patent application.
 It does not grant any enforceable rights that the inventor can assert against third parties.
 Even after the foreign patent applications mature into patents, maintenance fees or annuities must still be paid to maintain the patent grant.

 Related article: Patent Costs